Adelost/javascript-serialization-benchmark/README.md

 ## Result (Protocol Buffers)

-Because of its popularity, Protocol Buffer was tested more rigorously than the other formats and is thus given this dedicated section.
+Protocol Buffer was tested more rigorously than the other formats and is thus given this dedicated section.

-An additional format `Protobuf (mixed)` is added to the comparison that uses `protons` during encoding and `protobuf-js` during decoding, which is explained further down.
+An additional format `Protobuf (mixed)` is added to the comparison that uses `protons` during encoding and `protobuf-js` during decoding (this is explained further down).

 All protobuf-implementations in the test uses the following proto-file as schema.